ZoeKavanagh/menu-code-test-react/README.md

 -   View a menu that will be provided and may later require adjustment by a restaurant.
 -   Cleary see some restrictions provided by the restaurant. (see [#rules](#rules))

+But you can see for yourself here at this link: https://www.loom.com/share/7ff4463f46fb4210aa7c80f071ec33ba

 The menu data is served via GraphQL (http://localhost:3000/graphql).
 The client application is in `src/App.js`.

 ## Improvements / Changes if I had more time